 • Will you be rolling over soft or hard surfaces?

-Softer wheels will roll more efficiently over hard surfaces like tile, hardwood, and laminate.
+Softer wheels will roll more efficiently over hard surfaces like tile, hardwood, or laminate.
 On the other hand, hard wheels require less force to roll on soft surfaces like carpets.
-Consider a caster wheel with soft, Performa Rubber material, which offers exceptional cushion when rolling over debris.
-Several casters from the Colson brand are available with Performa rubber wheels offering various swivel and rigid top plate options.
+Consider a soft wheel that is quiet rolling and non-marking like performa rubber.
+This material offers exceptional cushion when rolling over debris.
+Polyurethane wheels are another option if noise is a factor and a heavier load capacity is needed.
+Polyurethane is also a non-marking material offering a cushioned and smooth ride over debris.

 Understanding Your Caster Load Capacities